 Kresol heavily relies on newspaper articles, which were known for being “colorful” during that time period.
 It is difficult, however, to find records verifying the details of these events.
 Kresol does an admirable job filling in the blanks and being as accurate as possible while still being entertaining.

 From its cover, to its paper quality, font, photos, and layout, Murder & Mayhem in Rockford is a beautifully designed book.
 Its organization is simple and easy to follow, with short, entertaining chapters and a thorough bibliography for each chapter.
 The only thing it lacks is an index, but with such a well-designed book, finding specific information is not difficult.

 If Murder & Mayhem in Rockford has one flaw, it is the length-to-price ratio.
 At 128 pages, it retails for a staggering $21.99, which is not uncommon for History Press books.
 At that price, the book is more of a collector’s item for people interested in Rockford history.
 Unfortunately, there is no Kindle edition for readers looking for a bargain, as of the date of this review.

 Readers interested in both history and true crime will enjoy Murder & Mayhem in Rockford.
 It is a titillating and informative read, with many little-known historical anecdotes about this industrial city in northern Illinois.

-Posted on October 3, 2016, in Reviews and tagged Arcadia Publishing, Books, Dick Tebbetts, Haunted Rockford, Illinois, Kathi Kresol, Murder, Murder and Mayhem, Murder and Mayhem in Rockford, New Books, Rockford, True Crime.
+Posted on October 3, 2016, in Books, History, Reviews and tagged Arcadia Publishing, Books, Dick Tebbetts, Haunted Rockford, Illinois, Kathi Kresol, Murder, Murder and Mayhem, Murder and Mayhem in Rockford, New Books, Rockford, True Crime.
 Bookmark the permalink.
 Leave a comment.